Jambalaya Recipe

 Instructions

-• In a large Dutch oven heat olive oil over medium heat.
+• In a large Dutch oven, heat the olive oil over medium heat.

 • Add onions, celery, and bell peppers, and season with salt and pepper.
 Cook for 4 minutes or until just tender.
 Stir in garlic and cook for 1 minute.